In the early morning of 5 September 1986 a severe fire swept

 protection features of the hotel proved inadequate and staff

 training not very effective.
-Estimated damage £3.8 million
+Estimated damage £3.8

 The building

-The hotel, constructed in 1968, complied with the building
+The hotel, constructed in 1968, complied

-regulations in force at the time.
-It also complied with
+with the building regulations in force at the time.

-the Norwegian Hotel Fire Precautions Act 1963 which, among
+It also complied with the Norwegian Hotel Fire Precautions

-other requirements, ordered
+Act 1963 which, among other requirements, ordered

-that the entire premises be protected by an automatic fire
+that the entire premises be protected by an automatic

-alarm system.
-Unfortunately, the system installed comprised
+fire alarm system.
+Unfortunately, the system installed

-only heat-activated detectors but it did have a direct link
+comprised only heat-activated detectors but it did

-to the fire brigade.
+have a direct link to the fire brigade.
 It was also

-linked to a tape system which relayed information to guests
+linked to a tape system which relayed information

-in case of fire.
+to guests in case of fire.

-The lower three storeys of the building contained the reception
+The lower three storeys of the building contained

-area, restaurants, discotheques and conference facilities.
+the reception area, restaurants, discotheques and

-offices and the fourth to twelfth
+housed the administration offices and the fourth to

 storeys contained two hundred guest rooms.